GuidesHow To'sHow To Build A White Gaming PC

 Intel Core i9-10850K

-The reason we went with i9 10850k, not 10900k was the better price deal which saved us some bucks to spend on other components.
+The reason we went with i9 10850k, not 10900k, was the better price deal, which saved us some bucks to spend on other components.
 Intel launched their i9 10850k in the third quarter of 2020.
 It has 10 Cores and 20 Threads with a base clock of 3.60GHz.
-The Intel turbo boost 2 frequency is 5.0GHz and the Turbo boost 3 frequency is 5.1GHz.
-The Thermal Velocity Boost frequency is 5.2GHz which is subject to the cooling solution, workload, and capability of the processor.
+The Intel turbo boost 2 frequency is 5.0GHz, and the Turbo boost 3 frequency is 5.1GHz.
+The thermal velocity boost frequency is 5.2GHz, which is dependent on the cooling solution, workload, and capability of the processor.

 XPG SPECTRIX D50

-XPG SPECTRIX D50 is aimed at providing high-speed DDR4 kits at reasonable pricing.
+XPG SPECTRIX D50 aims to provide high-speed DDR4 kits at reasonable prices.
 These kits come in tungsten gray and white colors with a minimum frequency of 3000MHz and a maximum frequency of 4800MHz.
-Out kit is using Hynix D-Die on the standard package of monolithic 78-ball FBGA.
+Our kit uses Hynix D-Die on the standard package of monolithic 78-ball FBGA.
 Die Density is 8 Gb D-Die (17 nm) with the composition of 1024M x8 (64MB x8 x16 banks).
 Each module has a dimension of 133.35 x 40 x 8mm (LxWxH).

 XPG SPECTRIX D50